International Rescue Corps

-The International Rescue Corps (IRC) is a volunteer organisation involved in disaster rescue, based in Grangemouth, Scotland.
-Its motto is "United To Save Life".
+The International Rescue Corps (IRC) was a British volunteer organisation involved in disaster rescue.
+Its motto was "United To Save Life".

-Formed in 1981, the IRC has participated in relief efforts during the 1985 Armero tragedy, as well as in the aftermath of the 2003 Bam earthquake, 2005 Kashmir earthquake and 2009 Sumatra earthquakes.
+Formed in 1981, the IRC participated in relief efforts following the 1985 Mexico City earthquake and during the same year's Armero tragedy, as well as in the aftermath of Hurricane Hugo (1989), the 2003 Bam earthquake, the 2005 Kashmir earthquake and the 2009 Sumatra earthquakes.
 It also dispatched teams in response to the February 1998 Afghanistan earthquake and 2011 Tōhoku earthquake and tsunami.

-In the UK, it has assisted following the Stockline Plastics factory explosion and during the 2009 Cumbria and southwest Scotland floods.
+In the UK, the IRC assisted following the Stockline Plastics factory explosion and during the 2009 Cumbria and southwest Scotland floods.

 In 2023, it was reported that the IRC had dissolved.

 Overview

-The IRC is an independent (non-government-funded) United Nations-registered disaster rescue service with an accredited UK National Open College Network qualification in Urban Search and Rescue.
-As a charity, the IRC is supported entirely by donations from the public and sponsorship from industry.
-IRC members are unpaid volunteers and all services are provided free of charge – the organisation's sole aim is to save life.
-The IRC is named after the fictional emergency response organisation International Rescue in the Gerry Anderson TV series Thunderbirds.
+The IRC was an independent (non-government-funded), United Nations-registered disaster rescue service with an accredited National Open College Network (NOCN) qualification in urban search and rescue.
+As a charity, the IRC was supported entirely by donations from the public and sponsorship from industry.
+IRC members were unpaid volunteers and all services were provided free of charge – the organisation's sole aim was to save life.
+The IRC was named after the fictional emergency response organisation International Rescue in the Gerry Anderson TV series Thunderbirds.

 The IRC was formed in 1981 in the aftermath of the 1980 Irpinia earthquake and became operational in 1985.
-Since then, it has undertaken missions in the UK and around the world.
-In many cases, missions are co-operative efforts working alongside other agencies both nationally and internationally.
-Overseas missions include several earthquakes, hurricanes and subsequent floods, mudslides and logistical or aid work, whilst UK missions include gas explosions, train crashes, highline rescues, missing person searches and floods.
+It subsequently undertook missions both in the UK and around the world.
+Many missions were co-operative efforts working alongside other agencies, both nationally and internationally.
+Overseas missions included several earthquakes, hurricanes and subsequent floods, mudslides and logistical or aid work.
+UK missions include gas explosions, train crashes, highline rescues, missing person searches, and floods.

 Training and equipment

 Originally, most IRC volunteers were emergency services personnel.
-Today, they include council workers, union representatives, management consultants, engineers and others.

-To carry out the IRC's role, operational members are required to satisfactorily complete a three-year training programme through the UK National Open College Network.
-Training consists of learning about earthquakes, specialist search-and-rescue equipment, building construction, medical aid and casualty handling, boat handling, advanced rope skills, orienteering and map reading, helicopter coordination, humanitarian logistics and communications.
-After the first year of training, members can perform supporting roles in local and national missions; only after the full three years (with assessments) can they take part in overseas operations.
+They later included council workers, union representatives, management consultants, engineers and others.
+To carry out the IRC's role, operational members were required to satisfactorily complete a three-year training programme through the NOCN.
+Training consisted of learning about earthquakes, specialist search-and-rescue equipment, building construction, medical aid and casualty handling, boat handling, advanced rope skills, orienteering and map reading, helicopter coordination, humanitarian logistics and communications.
+After the first year of training, members could perform supporting roles in local and national missions; only after the full three years (with assessments) could they take part in operations overseas.

-Equipment taken by the team varies according to the nature of the disaster.
-Principal items include thermal imaging cameras, sound detectors, fibre-optic probes, portable generators and lights, cutting equipment, tents, 15 days' supply of food and water purification equipment, enabling the IRC to operate without drawing on the resources of the host country.
-Satellite communication systems enable the organisation to provide a reconnaissance and coordination service for the UN and other agencies if requested.
+Equipment deployed by the IRC varied according to the nature of the disaster.
+Principal items included thermal imaging cameras, sound detectors, fibre optic probes, portable generators and lights, cutting equipment, tents, 15 days' supply of food, and water purification equipment.
+This enabled the IRC to operate without drawing on the resources of the host country.
+Satellite communication systems enabled the organisation to provide a reconnaissance and coordination service for the UN and other agencies if requested.